software-tools-books/js4ds/_en/gloss.md

 whose existence has been preserved after that scope has ended.
 Closures are one of the trickiest ideas in programming.

+**Comma-Separated Values**{:#g:csv} (CSV):
+a text format for tabular data in which each record is one row and fields are separated by commas.
+There are many minor variations, particularly around quoting of strings.

 **connection manager**{:#g:connection-manager}:
 an object that maintains a connection to a database.
 When the code is finished working with the databse, the connection manager